hiveot/hub/README.md

 Integration with 3rd party IoT devices is supported through the use of protocol bindings.
 These protocol bindings translate between the 3rd device protocol and WoT defined messages.

-The Hub supports multiple communication protocols, such as HTTP, WebSocket, NATS, and MQTT message bus protocols through embedded servers.
+The Hub supports multiple communication protocols, such as HTTPS/SSE, WebSocket, NATS, and MQTT message bus protocols through embedded servers.

 Last but not least, the 'hive' can be expanded by connecting hubs to each other through a 'bridge'.
 The bridge lets the Hub owner share select IoT information with other hubs. (future feature)